ga-wdi-curriculum/rails-activerecord/readme.md

 $ git add .
 $ git commit -m "initial commit"
 ```
-> How can you tell if 92 new files were created?
-Try running `find . -type f | wc -l` in the Terminal.

 Let's explore some of the files that were created...